 Using social media for your company is more than just promoting your products or services.
 It’s also a two-way street for communication between your brand and target market, and with social media content, you can gain their trust and loyalty.

 Whether it’s on Facebook, Instagram, or LinkedIn, audiences expect to see something that’s relevant to them.
 Users don’t click links or like and share posts for no reason – they do so when they relate to something they’ve seen.

-Because it plays such a pivotal role in the way people perceive your brand, you need to be mindful about your content: what kind of material you’re creating and how often you publish it.
+Because it plays such a pivotal role in the way people perceive your brand, you need to be mindful about your content: what kind of material you’re creating, your strategies on SEO copywriting services, and how often you publish it.
 Social media platforms run on an algorithm, and they favour accounts that post frequently.
 As a reward for their consistency, these posts become more visible.

 Think about your favourite brands and how often you see their new posts on your feed.
 The reason you see them more compared to others you follow is often because of their frequent posting.